 This recipe is perfect for a dinner party, to serve to housemates or family.

-I love the addition of cherry tomatoes here for a burst of sweetness, added nutrients & texture.
+I love the addition of cherry tomatoes here for a burst of sweetness, added nutrients & texture and garlic for flavour.

 I find plum tomatoes more flavoursome than chopped tomatoes.
 Passata I also find to be overpowering with simple flavours, so that’s why I’ve gone for the plum tomato blend.